tlowerison/credential-1password/README.md

 ```

 ### Setup with docker
-Likewise, all that's needed is to set the docker credential helper.
 1. Run `docker logout`.
 2. In ~/.docker/config.json, set credsStore to `"1password"`.
 3. Run `docker login --username=<your-username>`.